ALL ARE WELCOME AT

 In this communication, I want to outline the specific guidelines that will be enforced when we reopen.
 These guidelines are taken from the State of Arkansas Department of Health and the Bishop of Arkansas's directives, and are done so based on the most recent available research per the CDC.

 We will begin in-person worship on the weekend of June 27th-28th.
-There will be four service times:
+There will be three service times:

 5pm Saturday evening - Rite II